googleapis/google-api-nodejs-client/README.md

 This will return an object with the API name as object property names, and an array of version strings as the object values;

 ### TypeScript
 This library is written in TypeScript, and provides types out of the box.
 All classes and interfaces generated for each API are exported under the `${apiName}_${version}` namespace.
-For example, the Drive v3 API types are are all available from the `drive_v3` namespace:
+For example, the Drive v3 API types are all available from the `drive_v3` namespace:

 ```ts
 import { drive_v3 } from 'googleapis';